 The perfect fit between the ecotourism industry and renewable energy is clear, but the adoption of such solutions is part of a bigger movement.
 In a realistic pursuit of environmental protection, we need to develop and embrace solutions which minimise our impact on the natural world while maintaining or increasing standards of living, globally.
 As travel ceases to be a luxury, the ability to travel sustainably must also become widely accessible; powering the entire industry with renewable energy is essential in this.
 The ecotourism industry is in the position to kick-start this transition, and now is the time to do so.

-The solar-battery project at Qi Palawan is currently open for investment on the crowdinvesting platform ecoligo.investments.
+The solar-battery project at Qi Palawan was financed on the crowdinvesting platform ecoligo.investments earlier in 2018.
+A new project to finance a 173 solar battery system for the nearby ecoresort Cauayan is currently open for investment on the platform.
 Capital is at risk.
-Visit ecoligo.investments/enervinci-qi-palawan to find out more.
+Visit https://ecoligo.investments/enervinci-cauayan to find out more.

 ecoligo provides a fully financed solar-as-a-service solution for businesses in emerging markets.
 With a complete digital platform for financing and delivering solar projects, ecoligo removes the barriers that prevent such projects from being realised.
 Supplying these businesses with affordable electricity enables them to grow and boost the local economy.
 Find out more at ecoligo.com.

 Photo: Autarsys GmbH